 There is lots of information online regarding what support and information there is available for businesses during the Corona Virus outbreak, much of it is hearsay and gossip.
-Clare Fowler and Danny Smith, from our Employment Law department, answer some frequently asked questions in regards to what employers can/must do in relation to employees during this crisis.
+Our Employment Law department, answer some frequently asked questions in regards to what employers can/must do in relation to employees during this crisis.

 A term taken from the United States, furlough is a process whereby your employees do not carry out any work but are paid.
-Prior to the current crisis, there was no such thing as “furlough” in the UK, but the Government has introduced a Coronavirus Job Retention Scheme (“CJRS”), otherwise known as furlough, a scheme where staff can be sent home and be paid by the Government up to 80% of their current salary (capped at £2500).
+Prior to the current crisis, there was no such thing as “furlough” in the UK, but the Government introduced a Coronavirus Job Retention Scheme (“CJRS”), otherwise known as furlough, a scheme where staff can be sent home and still receive payment.

 Despite government proposed support, I still need to make some staff redundant, can I still do this?